damianbaar/string-tokenizer/README.md

     _source: 'Test with #tag and a http://google.com/ #url' }
 ```

-run `npm run example` or open `example.html` file to play with and get more insight.
+run `npm run example` or open `example.html` file to play with and get better overview.